canpublic/gd_library/README.md

 ### Assumptions

-  * because the spec used `GET /request`, `POST /request`, etc (instead of `/book` or `/books` or `/books/:id/request`), the resource we're interacting with via these endpoints in this API is a "book request" (or a "hold") not a "book" itself. however, this means returning an `"id"` value of "ID of the book" is odd! i genuinely wasn't sure which compromise was better here, so i made a change and returned the `book_requests.id` under `"id"` while augmenting with `book_requests.requested_book_id` under `"requested_book_id"`.
+  * because the spec used `GET /request`, `POST /request`, etc (instead of `/book` or `/books` or `/books/:id/request`), the resource we're interacting with via these endpoints in this API is a "book request" (or a "hold") not a "book" itself. however, this means returning an `"id"` value of "ID of the book" is odd! i genuinely wasn't sure which compromise was better here, so i made a change and returned `book_requests.id` under `"id"` while augmenting with `book_requests.requested_book_id` under `"requested_book_id"`.
   * multiple book copies per book title
   * "available" means "book copy successfully held for the user, ready for pickup"
   * requesting a book merely is requesting a hold (and not guaranteeing one!). you haven't yet received the book.